Qubit spin ice

-Unlike in fully dipolar spin ice~\cite{Castelnovo2008}, monopoles {\it cannot} interact directly in qubit ice, because no appreciable long-range dipolar interactions exist between the qubits.
-Crucially, however, monopoles can still be thought of as emergent quasiparticles in an underlying spin structure, and are therefore correlated by the divergence-free vacuum.
-It can be shown~\cite{nisoli2020field} that their correlation can be represented as a pairwise entropic interaction by which oppositely charged particles are attracted.
-In three dimensional spin ices, this entropic interaction corresponds to the 3D-Coulomb law at sufficiently long distance, or $\sim q_1 q_2 T/x$~\cite{castelnovo2011debye}, and should lead to a Yukawa law screening~\cite{nisoli2020field}.
-In two dimensions, the entropic interaction corresponds to the 2D-Coulomb law, which is logarithmic $\sim q_1 q_2 T\ln(x)$.
-This leads to a screening charge density $\langle q(x)\rangle \propto K_0(x/\xi)$ where $K_0$ is the modified Bessel function, and $\xi$ is the correlation length~\cite{nisoli2020field}.
+Unlike in fully dipolar spin ice~\cite{Castelnovo2008}, our monopoles {\bf cannot} interact directly, because no appreciable long-range dipolar interaction exists between the qubits.
+Monopoles, however, can be thought of as emergent quasiparticles in an underlying spin structure, and are therefore correlated by the divergence-free spin vacuum.
+This correlation can be described as a pairwise interaction by which oppositely charged particles attract, but the attraction is merely a result of the degeneracy of spin configurations that are compatible with the monopole positions: it is an {\bf entropic} interaction and indeed its coupling constant depends on temperature~\cite{nisoli2020field}.
+In this two-dimensional system it corresponds to the two-dimensional Coulomb law between charges $q_1$ and $q_2$ at distance $x$, which is logarithmic $\sim q_1 q_2 T\ln(x)$, and thus leads to a Bessel screening, or $\langle q(x)\rangle \propto K_0(x/\xi)$ where $K_0$ is the modified Bessel function, and $\xi$ is a temperature-dependent correlation length~\cite{nisoli2020field}.

-We can probe the entropic interaction between monopoles by pinning a monopole at the center of our geometry.
-We place a field of magnitude $2J$ on each spin in the vertex, and force four of its Type-III configurations to be the degenerate ground states of that vertex.

-Fig.~\ref{fig:4} demonstrates the result of this pinning and compares it to the boundary conditions we have described above.
-With open boundaries or with no net flux (Fig.~\ref{fig:4}-A--B), monopoles are rarely observed because they do not exist in the system's ground state.
-With a net flux of $2$ (as in Fig.~\ref{fig:3}), by Gauss' law a monopole is again forced into the system's ground state.
-Simulating the system repeatedly with random assignment of the flipped boundary spin, we find that the probability of finding a monopole is fairly flat across the lattice (Fig.~\ref{fig:4}-C): when flux inside the system is fixed, the forced monopole is delocalized in the bulk.
+We can probe this purely entropic screening between monopoles by pinning a monopole at the center of our geometry.
+Figure~4 demonstrates the result of this pinning and compares it to the boundary conditions we have described above.
+With open boundaries or with zero net flux (Fig.~4, A and B), monopoles are absent in the ground state and therefore are only rarely observed after annealing.
+With a net flux of $2$ (as in Fig.~3), by Gauss's law a monopole is forced into the system's ground state.
+Simulating the system repeatedly with random assignments of the flipped boundary spin, we find that the probability of finding a monopole is fairly flat across the lattice (Fig.~4C).
+Thus, when flux inside the system is fixed, the forced monopole is delocalized in the bulk, as one would expect.
+In contrast, when a monopole is pinned at the center and boundaries enclose zero flux (Fig.~4D), we observe a second, free monopole in the bulk that cancels the net charge of the pinned monopole.
+We see that at high coupling, the probability of finding a free monopole is maximal close to the pinned one.
+We also observe evidence of an alternating decay pattern that depends on the parity of the grid distance ($\ell_1$ norm) between two vertices~\cite{nisoli2020field}.
+This phenomenon is more visible in absence of site vacancies \cite{sm} (Fig.~S6).